http://www.latimes.com/nation/la-na-court-new-term-20131006,0,6362653.story

 They have been pushing cases toward the court confident that Kennedy will join the four conservatives to rule in their favor on religion, affirmative action, campaign finance and abortion.
 In their legal briefs, they argue for broad rulings and a significant shift in the law.
 Because they believe Kennedy is on their side, they "think they have the wind at their back," said Pamela Harris, a Georgetown professor and former Justice Department lawyer.

-around the entrances to abortion clinics.
+So far, the only abortion-related case on the court's docket tests a Massachusetts law that sets a 35-foot buffer zone around the entrances to abortion clinics.
 It is being challenged as a free-speech violation by Eleanor McCullen, a 74-year-old grandmother who seeks to talk to women before they enter a Planned Parenthood clinic in Boston.

 In 2000, over vehement dissents from Kennedy and Justices Antonin Scalia and Clarence Thomas, the court upheld an 8-foot buffer zone in Colorado.
 The new case, McCullen vs. Coakley, to be heard in January, gives the court under Chief Justice John G. Roberts Jr. a chance to restrict buffer zones to 8 feet or, as the advocates propose, reject them entirely.

-uphold the federal ban on "partial-birth abortions" and declared the "government has a legitimate and substantial interest in preserving and promoting fetal life."
+Kennedy signaled the potential for a major shift on abortion regulation six years ago.
+He spoke for a 5-4 majority to uphold the federal ban on "partial-birth abortions" and declared the "government has a legitimate and substantial interest in preserving and promoting fetal life."

 Anti-abortion lawmakers read this as an invitation to enact new restrictions.
 "Justice Kennedy's opinion was a foundation changer," said John Eastman, a Chapman University law professor who appealed the decision striking down Arizona's 20-week limit on abortions.
 "We're optimistic this will force the court to confront the issue of fetal pain."